Giro (singer): Career

-Giro began his career as part of the boy band of Puerto Rico called Los Chicos.
-Two singles by "Giro" Jorge López, "Si Tu Supieras" and "Mi Forma de Sentir", reached #1 on the Latin Tropical Airplay.
-In 1995, Giro received a Lo Nuestro award for "New Tropical Singer of the Year" and in 1996 also was nominated for Best Male Tropical Singer of the Year.
+Lopez began his career as part of the Puerto Rican boy band Los Chicos.
+Two of his singles, "Si Tu Supieras" and "Mi Forma de Sentir", reached #1 on the Latin Tropical Airplay chart.
+In 1995, Lopez received a Lo Nuestro award for "New Tropical Singer of the Year", and he was nominated for "Best Male Tropical Singer of the Year" in 1996.
 He won a Gold Record at the New Jersey OTT Awards (National Songwriters Contest), presented by Billboard magazine.

 He was signed to Sony Music (SDI - Sony Discos International) from 1988 until 2000.
-In 1988 Jorge studied voice and acting at Mercer County Community College in East Windsor New Jersey for 2 semesters before returning to Puerto Rico to launch his solo career.